AlbertLucianto/vuex-search/README.md

 import vuexSearchPlugin from 'vuex-search';
 ```

 Considering we have this structure of Vuex state.
+A unique `id` is required in each record.

 ```javascript
 // store/state.js